 To enter IP addresses or IP blocks, you must use the CIDR notation.
 To enter individual hosts in IP Zones you must use the /32 CIDR for IPv4, or /128 for IPv6.
-For more information about the CIDR notation, see Appendix 1 from page 43.
+For more information about the CIDR notation, see Appendix 1 from page 41.

-Every IP Zone contains at least the 0.0.0/0 network.
+Every IP Zone contains at least the 0.0.0.0/0 network.
 Because it has the /0 CIDR mask, it contains all IP addresses available for IPv4 and IPv6.
 For an easier configuration, every new prefix that you define will inherit by default the properties of the closest (having the biggest CIDR) IP class that includes it.

-The IP Settings panel in the right-hand section provides the following parameters:
+The IP Settings panel in the right-hand section provides the following options:

-- IP Group.
-This combo box should contain a short description of the selected prefix.
-Setting the same IP group for more than one subnet will allow you to easily generate combined reports. - IP Graphs.
-If set to "Yes," the Console will collect graph data for every IP contained in the selected prefix. - IP Accounting.
-If set to "Yes," the Console will save daily accounting data for each IP contained in the selected prefix.
+- IP Group This combo box should contain a short description of the selected prefix.
+Setting the same IP group for more than one subnet will allow you to easily generate combined reports. - IP Graphs If set to "Yes," the Console will collect graph data for every IP contained in the selected prefix. - IP Accounting If set to "Yes," the Console will save daily accounting data for each IP contained in the selected prefix.

+The Storage Requirements column indicates the necessary disk space for each Sniffing Sensor or Flow Sensor interface.
 Enabling IP graphs and IP accounting for very large prefixes (e.g. 0.0.0.0/0) is probably going to generate useless data that can potentially overload the system.

-The Comments panel allows you to write a comment for the selected Prefix.
+The Comments panel allows you to write a comment for the selected prefix.
 It is not visible elsewhere.